colmap/colmap/doc/tutorial.rst

 COLMAP first loads all extracted data from the database into memory and seeds the reconstruction from an initial image pair.
 Then, the scene is incrementally extended by registering new images and triangulating new points.
 The results are visualized in "real-time" during this reconstruction process.
+Refer to the :ref:`Graphical User Interface <gui>` section for more details about the available controls.
 COLMAP attempts to reconstruct multiple models if not all images are registered into the same model.
 The different models can be selected from the drop-down menu in the toolbar.
 If all your images use the `SIMPLE_RADIAL` camera model (default) without shared intrinsics, you can use PBA [wu11]_ for fast bundle adjustment, which can be activated in the reconstruction options under the bundle adjustment section (`use_pba=true`).

 Ideally, the reconstruction works fine and all images are registered.
 If this is not the case, it is recommended to: